goodboyanush/goodboyanush.github.io/blogs/darviz_cats_dogs.md

 4. Edit the design visually and Save the design
 5. Go to the **Create Source Code** page.
 Generate the source code for the design you created in the library of your choice!

 That's it!
 Deep learning development is that simple now!
+Once you have downloaded the source, you can execute it any machine (GPU/ CPU) that have!

 View and comments, please reach out to us at, ibmdarviz@gmail.com